DeFacto-UW/DeMark/README.md

 <sup>[back to top](#demark)</sup>

-### 4.2 Clear, Clear All and Unclear
+### 4.2 Clear and Unclear

-Clear will remove the line the cursor is at from the current file if it is currently marked.
-There are two ways to clear a marked line:

-- Choose **DeMark|Clear** in the toolbar.
-- Press `[Alt + D]`.

-Clear All will remove all currently marked lines from the current file.
+Clear will remove all currently marked lines from the current file.
 There are two ways to clear all marked lines:

-- Choose **DeMark|Clear All** in the toolbar.
+- Choose **DeMark|Clear ** in the toolbar.
 - Press `[Alt + N]`.

 Unclear will restore all previously cleared lines for a file.
 There are two ways to unclear all previously